-Terms renewable binding valid get out of
+terms binding valid renewable get out of

-- 1. We have a legally contract and you must supply us with these services. - 2.
-The contract is for one year ...for a second year if we are satisfied with your work. - 3.
-The contract is notuntil it is signed by both parties. - 4.
-You are asking me to do something which is not in the of my contract. - 5.
-I'm not happy in my job and need to find a way to my contract.
+1. We have a legally contract and you must supply us with these services.
+2. The contract is for one year, for a second year if we are satisfied with your work.
+3.The contract is not until it is signed by both parties.
+4.You do something which are asking me to is not in the of my contract.

+5.I'm not happy in my job and need to find a way to my contract.